seanthegeek/toolbox/web-screenshot/README.md

 sites block these exit nodes, display different content, and/or alert server operators.

-Rather not use Tor?
-Skip the Tor part of the setup.

 For Debian systems, **excluding** Ubuntu, you can just run:

     $ sudo apt-get install tor